-Call us old fashioned, but in the world of texting, posting and chatting, sometimes a genuine “thank you” gets lost in the whirlwind of our busy everyday routines.
-We believe the special people involved in your big day and were gracious enough to give you and yours truly a gift, deserve a hand written card.
+Call us old-fashioned, but in the world of texting, posting and chatting, sometimes a genuine “thank you” gets lost in the whirlwind of our busy everyday routines.
+We believe the special people involved in your big day and were gracious enough to give you and yours truly a gift, deserve a handwritten card.
 Handwritten notes are much more personal, special and warm than an email or text message.
-Here’s a few things The Wedding Guys want you to keep in mind when you start to think about Thank You Cards!
+Here are a few things The Wedding Guys want you to keep in mind when you start to think about Thank You Cards!

 We recommend setting a daily goal for the writing process.
-Divide the number of notes needed to be written by 60 days (this will give you some catch up time if you miss a few days) and write that amount of notes each night.
-Writing a couple notes each night will be a manageable task rather than rushing to write a hundred cards a week before that three month deadline.
+Divide the number of notes needed to be written by 60 days (this will give you some catch-up time if you miss a few days) and write that amount of notes each night.
+Writing a couple of notes each night will be a manageable task rather than rushing to write a hundred cards a week before that three-month deadline.
 You can make this a fun newlywed activity, sit down on the couch after dinner each night, pour a glass of wine and write a few notes together.
-This will give you the opportunity to talk about your loved ones, reminisce about the big day and also allow you to write a much more personal and memorable thank you note to each guest.
+This will give you the opportunity to talk about your loved ones, reminisce about the big day, and also allow you to write a much more personal and memorable thank you note to each guest.

 2: Stationery: So what stationery should you use?
 Please no fill-in-the-blanks or pre-printed cards, emails or Facebook posts.
 These cards are an extension of the beautiful wedding you just planned and they should resemble the same quality.
 We love the idea of having the same company who created your invitations, programs, menus, etc. make the thank you stationery as well.
 You can go with the same style you used for the other prints, play around with your new monogram, or go with something more trendy and fun.
 Creating a photo card for a thank you is a nice touch, but make sure to plan ahead and let your photographer know you plan on doing this because the timing can be tricky!
 If your photographer wont be able to get you prints from the actual day, consider using a shot from your engagement session for the photo card.